by Krest, published

 To hold it all together I used 2-3mm leather bands.
 See Images for details.
 You can vary the rigidity of the armor by loosening or tightening the bands.

-Scale Armor by Krest is licensed under the Attribution - Non-Commercial - Share Alike license.
+Scale Armor by Krest is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.

-We're sure Krest would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure Krest would love to see what you've printed.
+Please document your print and share a Make with the community.